WordPress/gutenberg/README.md

 ## Static analysis and code style

 The project includes a linter (`eslint`) to perform codestyle and static analysis of the code.
-The configuration used it the same as [the one in the Gutenerg project](https://github.com/WordPress/gutenberg/blob/master/eslint/config.js).
+The configuration used is the same as [the one in the Gutenberg project](https://github.com/WordPress/gutenberg/blob/master/eslint/config.js).
 To perform the check, run:

 ```
 yarn lint